 While Great Valley Academy ("GVA") encourages parents/guardians and interested members of the community to visit the charter school and view the educational program, GVA's priority is creating a safe environment for students and staff.
-Parents/guardians volunteering in the classroom can be extremely helpful to our teachers and valuable to our students, and we are grateful to parents/guardians for their willingness to volunteer in this manner.
+Parents or guardians may visit a campus for different purposes.
+Parents and guardians on campus for arrival or dismissal of students will be considered visitors for the sake of this policy.
+Volunteering in the classroom can be helpful to our teachers and valuable to our students, and we are grateful to parents for their willingness to volunteer in this manner.

 Volunteers are individuals who donate their time, without financial compensation, to benefit GVA.
 The volunteer's participation may occur in a classroom setting during the school day or outside the school setting, as part of an extracurricular activity.
-School policy prohibits discrimination of volunteers on the basis of race, color, national origin, creed, marital status, sex, religion, age, disability, or any other protected status as defined by federal, state or local law.

-Volunteer Opportunities are based upon GVA's needs and include:
+Volunteer Opportunities include:

 - Tutoring/Mentoring

 - Athletics

 - Performing Arts/Music programs

 - Classroom assistance

 - School/classroom events like career fairs and field trips

 - Before/After-school programs

 - Non-classroom (main office, library/media center, etc.) assistance

-- Playground/Recess supervision
+- Playground/Recess/Parking Lot supervision

 - Fundraising events

-To ensure the safety of students and staff as well as to minimize interruption of the instructional program, GVA has established the following procedures, to facilitate volunteering and visitations during regular school days:
+To ensure the safety of students and staff as well as to minimize interruption of the instructional program, GVA has established the following procedures, to facilitate volunteering and visitations (including drop off/pick up) during regular school days: